themi/magrav/hat-pack/02-gans-production.md

 #### 2. Setup and run
 To make CO2 GANS:

 a.
-Roll up a Zinc sheet and place into a testube.
+Roll up a nan-coated copper sheet and place into a testube.
 b.
 Fill a beaker with a 5% - 10% saltwater solution.
 c.
-Wrap the nancoated copper plate around the beaker to completely cover the outside.
+Wrap the Zinc sheet around the beaker to completely cover the outside.
 d.
-Place the test tube (with Zinc inside) into the saltwater solution.
+Place the test tube (with nano-coated copper inside) into the saltwater solution.
 e.
-Connect the Zinc and copper with an LED.  (+)ve to the nanocoated copper, (-)ve to the zinc.
+Connect the Zinc and nano-coated copper with an LED. (+)ve to the nanocoated copper, (-)ve to the zinc
 f.
-After several days a white substance will accumulate in the saltwater solution.
+A white substance will accumulate in the saltwater solution, this may take a few days.

 NOTES:

 * Testube: 20mm OD x 120mm.
 Alternative: a plastic bag.
 * Beaker: Tall Form 250mm.
 Alternative: coke bottle (cut off the neck).

 #### 3. Harvest and Rinsing

 a.
-Remove the anode and cathode.
+Pour the solution incl GANS into a separation container.
 b.
 Allow GANS to settle at the bottom.
 c.
-Pour off the saltwater (dont throw away, top-up and reuse).
+Separate the saltwater from the GANS - save the saltwater for re-use.
 d.
 Refill with distilled water.
 e.
-Pour off the water.
+Let GANS settle and separate the water from the GANS.
 f.
 Repeat step d. and e.
 2-3 times.
 g.
-Store GANS (in water) keep in a dark place (no sunlight).
+Store GANS as colloid (in the water) keep in a dark place (little to no sunlight).

 NOTES: